 Rinse & Repeat

-Our last full day on Karon Beach was basically a repeat of the above to include the same restaurant for dinner.
-We enjoyed it so much the first time that we didn’t even bother looking for other options after that.
+Our last full day on Karon Beach was basically a repeat of our previous day, to include the same restaurant for dinner.

 An Evening of Thai Massages

-Then, because we’re super extra, we decided to book another three-hour massage session.
-I say “another” because we did the same thing in Chiang Mai and basically had the best massages of our life, so we weren’t missing another opportunity to experience our beloved Thai massages!
+Then, because we’re extra, we decided to book another three-hour massage session.
+I say “another” because we did the same thing in Chiang Mai and had the best massages of our lives, so we weren’t missing another opportunity to experience another round of Thai massages!

 Unfortunately, I can’t remember the name of the place we went to, but in our opinion, you really can’t go wrong with any Thai massages in Thailand.
 We thoroughly enjoyed ours in both Chiang Mai and Phuket.

-We ended the evening with some Green Tea Fried Ice Cream, which was oh so yummy, before heading back to the hotel to pack up for our early morning departure back to the Phuket Airport.
+Then, we made our way back to the Karon Cafe Inn to pack up for our early morning departure to the Phuket Airport.

 Other Things to Do in Phuket

-We researched lots of things to do in Phuket, but because we were feeling lazy, we opted out on these.
-Here are some great ideas in case you want to check them out:
+We researched lots of things to do in Phuket, but because we were feeling lazy, we opted out of these during our visit.

-• Big Buddha: a giant white marble statue sitting on top of a high hill with beautiful views of Chalong Bay.
+- Big Buddha: a giant, white, marble statue sitting atop a high hill with beautiful views of Chalong Bay.
 This is one of Phuket’s most popular landmarks!

-• Karon Viewpoint: located in Kata, it has stunning views of the ocean and the beautiful beaches.
+- Karon Viewpoint: located in Kata, this has stunning views of the ocean and the beautiful beaches below.

-• Bang Pae Waterfall: a National Park with hiking trails, beautiful scenery, and swimming opportunities.
+- Bang Pae Waterfall: a Thailand national park with hiking trails, gorgeous scenery, and swimming opportunities.

-• Phi Phi Island: one of the most scenic islands in Thailand that offers great snorkeling due to the vibrant corals and diverse marine life.
-Note that this area is a couple hours away and requires a full-day excursion at a minimum.
+- Phi Phi Island: one of the most scenic islands in Thailand.
+It’s a couple hours away but offers great snorkeling due to the vibrant corals and diverse marine life.

 Karon Beach to Phuket Airport